vrtbl/passerine/README.md

  1 | (true second -> second) false "Bananas!"
    |  ^^^^
    |
-Runtime Pattern Matching Error: The data 'false' does not match the expected data 'true'
+Runtime CSTPattern Matching Error: The data 'false' does not match the expected data 'true'
 ```

 *Discard* is another simple pattern – it does nothing.
 It's most useful when used in conjunction with other patterns: